 Playing it safe is not what I’m about.
-I’ll encourage you to be courageous with your proposal documentation and presentations – to embrace creativity, show the sharpness of your edge with confidence, and to celebrate your originality rather than following the crowd.
-It’s this authenticity that will make the content I create for you distinct – it’s what makes it compelling.
+I’ll encourage you to be adventurous with your proposal documentation and presentations – to embrace creativity, show the sharpness of your edge with confidence, and to boldly showcase exactly what makes you unique.
+This makes the content I create for you distinct – it’s what makes it compelling.
 And that’s how I can help you win new business.

 I craft powerful presentations and proposal documents that will help you to convert an opportunity into profitable new business.

-When it comes to proposal content, the polished prose on your website isn’t the place to start.
-I’m sure you’re ‘professional’, ‘market-leading’ and ‘have more than 20 years of experience’, but to win new work you’ll need more than this blurb.
+Proposal content should not feel the same as what a prospective client will see when they log onto your website.
+It needs to be customised to perfectly fit a very distinct purpose – it needs to make the recipient feel understood.
+I’m sure you’re ‘professional’, ‘market-leading’ and ‘have more than 40 years of experience’, but to win new work you’ll need more than this blurb.
 You only have the attention of a new prospect for a short time, so don’t waste it with buzzwords and bland claims that sound suprisingly similar to every other firm in the line up.
 I’ll work with your bid team to delve deeper, ask questions that explore new angles, building your bid strategy from scratch, and crafting content that’s custom built for the purpose of the proposal.

 I’ll craft sharp, succinct messages tailored to meet the unique needs of the opportunity and your own tone of voice.
 I’ll make content informative and easy to read, hitting all the requirements set and answering the questions posed, whilst at the same way finding engaging ways to present your pitch and creating wording that adds weight to your value proposition.